canata09/Yup-Form-Validation-ReactJS-Library/README.md

 # Plan
-- Provide an example of setting up form validation in a React project using yup without using Formik.
+- Provide an example of setting up form validation in a React project using yup.
 - Include necessary imports and basic setup for a form with validation.
 - Show how to manually handle form state and validation using yup.

-Here is an example of setting up form validation in a React project using yup without Formik.
+Here is an example of setting up form validation in a React project using yup.

 1. *Install the necessary package*:
 ```bash